G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 11\.
 Press Enter.
 You have connected to your machine.

-### **Connecting from Windows 10, Linux OS, macOS**
+### Connect from Windows 10, Linux OS, macOS

-_Attention!
-If you use Linux OS or macOS, go to step 7._
+**Please note: If you use Linux OS or macOS, go to step 7.**

 Windows 10 has a built-in OpenSSH client that allows you to access the server via the console, like on Linux OS.
 By default, this component is not activated.

 Follow the steps below to activate it.